raspberrypilearning/321-make-mentor-guide/en/step_3.md

 ### Time needed for a path

 Each project in a path should take about an hour to complete.
-There are additional upgrade steps in every project that can be used for creators who want to spend more time on their project.
+In every project, there are suggestions to upgrade the project that can be used for creators who want to spend more time on their creation.

 ### Age ranges for paths